-Topics: Nashville Statement and LGBT issues, The Nashville Statement
+08.28.2018. — Nashville Statement and LGBT issues, Series

 Symposium: The Nashville Statement Helps Christians Love their Neighbor (Andrew Walker)

-By Andrew T. Walker
+by Andrew T. Walker

 [Editor’s note: This post is part of a symposium on the one-year anniversary of the Nashville Statement, which was released by the Council on Biblical Manhood and Womanhood on August 25, 2017 after a meeting in Nashville hosted by the Ethics & Religious Liberty Commission.]